Reasons a Credit Card APR Can Increase or Decrease

 Prime Rate Rises

 Your credit card will have either a fixed or variable credit card interest rate.
 If you have a credit card with a variable rate, that rate is largely based on a benchmark interest rate.
 The benchmark that many credit card companies use is what’s known as the prime rate.
-And when the prime rate rises, your APR will rise, too.
+And when the prime rate rises, your APR will typically rise, too.

 The prime rate could rise due to a change in the federal funds rate, which is the Federal Reserve’s recommendation for what banks should be charging when they make overnight loans to help each other meet federal reserve requirements.